AdaCore/training_material/courses/spark_for_ada_programmers/13_autoactive_proof.rst

   - Also called :dfn:`lemma`
   - Isolates the proof that the precondition implies the postcondition
-  - Proof of lemma can be full automatic
+  - Proof of lemma might be full automatic

     .. code:: Ada